 With guidance from the Center for Career & Life Calling, our students land internships at trusted businesses and nonprofits around the world.

 - Calvary Church

 - WOOD TV8

 Cornerstone alumni are tireless in their passion to influence our world for Christ as servant leaders.
 You can find CU graduates building lives that matter at workplaces based in West Michigan and beyond.

 - David's House Ministries

 - 91.3 WCSG

-of our 2016 broadcast communication graduates were working or in graduate school within six months of graduation.
+of our traditional undergraduate broadcast communication majors from the class of 2016 were working or enrolled in graduate school within six months of graduation.